ivan-m/graphviz/FAQ.md

 yet
 [people didn't like the idea](http://www.haskell.org/pipermail/haskell-cafe/2009-July/064442.html).

-The graph-based implementation was added solely so I could write as (un-yet finished) tutorial, and thought others might find it useful.
+The graph-based implementation was added solely so I could write an (as-yet finished) tutorial, and thought others might find it useful.
 The monadic implementation came about as an attempt to encourage more people to use _graphviz_ rather than other libraries such as [dotgen], and I thought a nicer way of writing Dot graphs might help (the